5 minute read

 “The millennial generation has arrived.
 60% of the workforce are millennials.
 They are not motivated by money.
 They want to make a difference.”
 Charles Day.

-The millennial generation is the newest entering the workplace beginning to have an increasing influence in the future.
-A millennial is someone who was born between 1982 and 2004, ranging from the age 35 to 13.
+The millennial generation is the newest group entering the workplace which is beginning to have an increasing influence.
+A millennial is someone who was born between the early 1980s and the end of 1994.
 It is important to know what their values are and how you can adjust your business to satisfy a millennial employee, and remain competitive.

 This article was inspired by comments made at a joint Hillyer McKeown and JVP event on the Future of HR and covers how millennials communicate, their lifestyle and how your business can benefit from adapting for millennial employees.